 The PGY-1 year consists of rotations through a variety of inpatient and outpatient clinical services that are intended to provide a foundation of knowledge and skills that will promote success in neurosurgery residency.
-Specific attention will be paid to surgical principles, emergency evaluation and management, trauma evaluation and care, critical care, orthopedics, plastic surgery, and adult and pediatric neurology.
-Rotations are based at the University of Nebraska Medical Center, Nebraska Methodist Hospital, and Childrens Hospital.
+Specific attention will be paid to surgical principles, emergency evaluation and management, basic patient care skills, and clinical neuroscience (e.g., neurology).
+Rotations are based at Nebraska Medicine, Nebraska Methodist Hospital, and Childrens Hospital.
 Upon completion of the initial year of training, the resident will have developed a broad base of knowledge and basic technical skills applicable to neurological surgery.

 During this year, residents will develop their skills in performing history and physical examinations, including comprehensive neurological examinations, they will learn to order appropriate tests and follow-up with the results, participate in patient education, perform daily patient care and make appropriate notes, participate in discharge planning, and follow-up with patients after discharge as needed.
 On surgical rotations, residents will participate in the pre-operative and post-operative evaluation and care of patients.
 The residents will be expected to participate in surgical procedures at a level commensurate with their background and skills.